steipete/steipete.com/_posts/2020-10-18-growing-your-twitter-followers.md

 ## Curating Your Timeline

 Who you follow defines your Twitter experience.
-Learn how you can curate your Twitter timeline to keep it fun and interesting by reading [the first part of this series](/posts/curating-your-twitter-timeline/).
+Learn how you can curate your Twitter timeline to keep it fun and interesting by reading [the second part of this series](/posts/curating-your-twitter-timeline/).

 ## Addendum: Building Personal Brands for Introverts